 There are several type of Class 3 items that are restricted by the National Firearms Act.

-In California you can own the following items that are regulated the the National Firearms Act
+In Missouri you can own the following items that are regulated by the the National Firearms Act:

 Destructive Devices (DD)

-Follow this link to find out more about California and NFA restrictions on Class 3 Firearms
+Follow this link to find out more about Missouri and NFA restrictions on Class 3 Firearms